microsoft/AISkillsForWindows/samples/SentimentAnalyzerCustomSkill/README.md

 3. From your test app project, make sure you install the skill NuGet package by right-clicking on your project \> *Manage NuGet Packages*, then make sure the *Package Source* points to your custom NuGet source, then click *Install*
 ![LocalNugetHowTo3](./doc/localNugetHowTo3.jpg)
+    >**Important to note:** make sure you check the box named "*include prerelease*" to see the preview versions of NuGet packages such as the version of the *Microsoft.AI.Skills.SkillInterface* leveraged by the FaceDetection AI Skill this app ingests.

 ## Related topics
 **Reference**